How to Know When It’s Time to Quit Your Job

 Did you know that more than half of UK workers are unhappy in their current jobs?
 The reasons for this are endless, but highlights include what you might expect—low pay, few opportunities for advancement or simply just finding it boring.

 Sound like you?
-Next time you swivel that uncomfortable chair to your desk, keep an eye out for any of the following feelings.
+Next time you force your way through a pointless email, keep an eye out for any of the following feelings.

 1. You’re stagnating in your role

 Part of the appeal of a career for many is personal development, feelings of achievement and pride.
 These are the sort of things can keep you going and give you a sense of satisfaction, even if it’s work you’re not passionate about.

 When you’ve reached the top floor of opportunity at your company, or if you come in on the ground floor and find there’s nowhere to go, it’s easy to lose any drive or motivation.
 It’s natural to need some sort of goal to work towards.

 So why not look for a job that truly means something to you?
 It may sound like an unachievable dream, but believe us, the jobs are out there.
 Whether that’s working for a charity or pursuing a creative route, it’s all about finding a job that will continue to drive you.